ArctosDB/documentation-wiki/_documentation/bulkloader.markdown

 Note that there is a period of time between successful loading and the cache being refreshed where records are not visible in any user interface.

+Additionally, status DELETE (case-sensitive) can be used to mark records for deletion.
+This process generally takes about 30 minutes.